Justin II: Early reign

+Administration and financial policy

+After Justin paid off the debts, he burned the bonds of the treasury.
+He additionally remitted his subjects' tax arrears back to 560.
+The contemporary John of Ephesus notes a rumour that his successor Tiberius II discovered piles of money Justin and Sophia gathered, possibly meaning that his reign generated a surplus.

+He conceded greater control to the provincial elites.
+In 569, he allowed them to nominate their own governors, and if the nominees pleased the court, eliminated their appointment fees, resulting in decreased imperial oversight of the provinces.

 Foreign policy

-Faced with an empty treasury, he discontinued Justinian's practice of buying off potential enemies.
+He discontinued Justinian's practice of buying off potential enemies.
 Immediately after his accession, Justin halted the payment of subsidies to the Avars, ending a truce that had existed since 558.
-This move upset the delicate balance of power in the Pannonian Basin, since the Avar elite were forced to seek new sources of wealth to maintain their position and client networks.
-After the Avars and the neighbouring tribe of the Lombards had combined to destroy the Gepids, from whom Justin had obtained the Danube fortress of Sirmium, Avar pressure caused the Lombards to migrate West, and in 568 they invaded Italy under their king Alboin.
-They quickly overran the Po valley, and within a few years they had made themselves masters of nearly the entire country.
+This move upset the delicate balance of power in the Pannonian Basin, since the Avar elites were forced to seek new sources of wealth to maintain their position and client networks.
+At first, this was agreeable for the Romans, since the Avars decided to raid the Franks instead of going into the Roman territory.
+But after the Avars and the neighbouring tribe of the Lombards had combined to destroy the Gepids, from whom Justin had obtained the Danube fortress of Sirmium and the Gepid treasury, Avar pressure caused the Lombards to migrate West, and in 568 they invaded Italy under their king Alboin.
+They quickly overran the Po Valley, and within a few years acquired a vast share of the Italian peninsula.
 The Avars themselves crossed the Danube in 573 or 574, when the Empire's attention was distracted by troubles on the Persian frontier.
-They were only placated by the payment of a subsidy of 60,000 silver pieces by Justin's successor Tiberius.
+They were only placated by the payment of a subsidy of 80,000 solidi by Justin's successor Tiberius.